-As a mother in Asia I am closely exposed to and to a certain extend even part of the famous – or perhaps infamous – ‘Tiger Mom’ scene.
+As a visual storyteller and mother residing in Asia I am closely exposed to, and to a certain extent even part of the famous – or perhaps infamous – ‘Tiger Mom’ scene.

 What is wrong and what is right?
 There is the constant fear that by not exhibiting some of the ambitious qualities of a Tiger Mom*, we will disadvantage our children.

-The series Time to tame the tigers? aims to make us collectively re-consider the roles of our schools and parenting.
-Do we have the ambition for our children to be ready for the rapidly changing world we live in, or do we only educate them to be accepted at an Ivy League University?
+This series raises the question: Do we have the ambition for our children to be ready for the rapidly changing world we live in, or do we only educate them to be accepted at an Ivy League University?